 Body and hands

-Hands, and legs and exposed areas can dry out quickly, and become dry and sore.
-Avoid washing using drying detergents - sadly that includes bubble bath!
+Hands, legs and exposed areas can dry out quickly - becoming dry and sore.
+Avoid washing with drying detergents - sadly that includes bubble bath!
+Showers are less drying than soaking in a bath.
 Switching to a bath oil, and moisturising at least twice a day with a body cream will help.
 Moisturisers work best applied straight after the shower on to damp skin.
-Showers are less drying than soaking in a bath.

 We wash hands more than any other part of the body.
 They’re also exposed to the elements more than most parts of our body.
 This means remembering to use a handcream is important.
-Using gloves to protect your hands whilst going more harsh things can also help (like gardening, washing up or using any cleaning products).
+Using gloves to protect your hands from harsh things can also help (like gardening, washing up or using any cleaning products).

 For the face, many of us have go-to products.
 The most important thing is to moisturise regularly.
 But there’s also a serum called hyaluronic acid which can really boost the impact of a face moisturiser.

-It may be time to review your skincare routine too.
-Although we still need to exfoliate at menopause - if skin is becoming dry we might need to do this a bit less than before.
+It may be time to review your skincare routine.
+Although we can still exfoliate during menopause, you may want to do it a bit less if youre skin is becoming dry.
 A basic weekly mask to add in moisture can help too.

 The whole person

 Dietary changes can improve skin texture.
 Most notably focusing on getting enough omega fatty acids can make a real difference.
-This means eating oily fish (like salmon or sardines), and including nuts such walnuts and flaxseeds as part of your regular diet.
-Drink enough water too.
+This means eating oily fish (like salmon or sardines), and including nuts such as walnuts and flaxseeds as part of your regular diet.
+Make sure you are drinking enough water too.
 It’s great for our overall health, but can have an impact on skin texture and consistency.